paolo7/KnowHowDataset/SPARQL.md

 ## Sample Endpoint

 You can try some of these queries at the [Dydra public endpoint](https://w3id.org/knowhow/sparql).
+For federated queries, use [this URI](http://dydra.com/paolo-pareti/knowhow6/sparql).

 **NOTE**: this endpoint **does not** expose the whole dataset!
 Some query results might be missing or incomplete.